openSUSE:Slowroll

 What

 Slowroll is a new experimental distribution from 2023 based on Tumbleweed, but rolling slower.
-With big updates every one or two months, and continous bug fixes and security fixes as they come in.
+With big updates once per month, and continous bug fixes and security fixes as they come in.

 Use